-I cook a lot… I get that some don’t enjoy it, but it’s one of my #happystressreliefs and as a homebody introvert foodie, cooking lifts my spirit!
+I cook a lot… it’s one of my #happystressrelief activities… and as a homebody-introvert-foodie, cooking lifts my spirit!

 As a hobby/side-hustle, I also have a food blog and am a foodie influencer here in Las Vegas… so it’s really cool getting paid to explore new places and receiving cool ingredients and cooking items to review!

-So, I suggest we have something easy, like… Spaghetti O’s 😆
+So, I start suggesting sumn easy, like… Spaghetti O’s 😆

-But my one-and-only would request a real meal like – for example, Thai Peanut Sesame Noodles 😆 and of course, I’d oblige.
+But my one-and-only would laugh that off like I was only joking, and request a real meal like – Thai Peanut Sesame Noodles 😆 and of course, I’d oblige.

 Ok, so this was the case up until Joshua finished middle school, because I was still conditioning my boy to clearly and directly ask for what he really wanted…

-However, now that my kid is older… he’s learned to accommodate mom’s need for mental-health dinners (aka whatever’s already in the fridge/pantry).
+However, now that my future surgeon is older… he’s learned to accommodate mom’s need for mental-health dinners (aka whatever’s already in the fridge/pantry).

-I mean honestly, I’m a single mom and business owner… with a very busy premed.
+I mean honestly, I’m a single mom and business owner… with a very busy college student.
 There’s no one to help run errands and do chores when we’re both attending to work and school.

 What’s helped A TON is doing food preps for the week, on weekends.